 Baby carrying and ergonomics

-A lot of parents feel insecure about how to place the baby in the carrier to make sure that the position is comfortable, correct, and ergonomic.
+A lot of parents may be unsure on how to place the baby in the carrier to make sure the position is comfortable, correct, and ergonomic.
 To avoid this, choose a carrier that is easy to use and has clear instructions on how to carry.

 The Najell Wrap – a pre-tied baby wrap

-A pre-tied baby wrap removes the insecurity when you are taking your first steps into parenthood.
-With the Najell Wrap, you don’t have to worry about learning how to tie the baby sling in the right way.
-It’s as easy to put on like a t-shirt.
-In that way, there’s no risk that the baby gets the wrong position in the baby carrier.
+A pre-tied baby wrap can help to reduce self-doubt when you are taking your first steps into parenthood.
+With the Najell Wrap, you don’t have to worry about learning how to tie the baby sling in the correct way.
+It’s as easy to put on as a t-shirt.
+Subsequently, there’s no risk that the baby is carried in the wrong position.
 The Najell Wrap is safety tested and recommended as a hip-healthy baby carrier by the International Hip Dysplasia Institute.